"Raise the roof" on the Swedish Pavilion

 THE SOLUTION

-The Lindsborg Old Mill & Swedish Heritage Museum has received $166,600 in Community Service Program (CSP) Tax Credits through the Kansas Department of Commerce.
-The available tax credits will be used to enhance fundraising efforts for the 1904 World’s Fair Swedish Pavilion Restoration & Improvement Project.
+The Lindsborg Old Mill & Swedish Heritage Museum received Community Service Program (CSP) Tax Credits through the Kansas Department of Commerce.
+The tax credits enhanced fundraising efforts for the 1904 World’s Fair Swedish Pavilion Restoration & Improvement Project.

-These credits are expected to raise a total of $238,000 in donations.
-The first $151,500 in donations fully covered critical stabilization repairs to prevent the possibility of a catastrophic collapse of the historic structure, which was the most pressing concern.
+The more than $240,000 raised fully covered $151,500 of critical stabilization repairs to prevent the possibility of a catastrophic collapse of the historic structure, which was the most pressing concern.

-The remaining portion ($86,500) will partially cover the cost of a new pavilion roof that will prevent leaks and be more historically accurate.
+The approximately $90,000 remaining will cover approximately half of a new pavilion roof that will prevent leaks and be more historically accurate.
 Current plans are to re-roof the Pavilion with composite Brava “Spanish Barrel” tile roofing in antique clay color.
+The remaining cost of replacement will require additional donations beyond what was available under the tax credits.

 Closely matching the original style of the Pavilion when built in 1904, the composite tiles will have all the beauty and warmth of traditional clay material, but with less weight and a significantly longer expected lifespan – on the order of up to up to half a century with inherent UV protection to prevent degradation and the ability to withstand winds of 188 mph or more.